-2023-O-05 October 12, 2023

 EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS

+October 12, 2023

 The school board satisfied the statutory requirements for the general subject matter and notice for the executive session.
 The announcement prior to the executive session satisfied the statutory requirement by announcing the topic to be considered and the legal authority for the executive session.
 The school board erred by not limiting the discussion in executive session to the topics announced and the legal authority announced.

 2024

-2024-O-04 January 9, 2024
+2024-O-04

 EXECUTIVE SESSION, NOTICE OF MEETINGS

-It is proper to deny a request asking for executive session records that constitute attorney consultation and negotiation strategies.
+January 9, 2024 It is proper to deny a request asking for executive session records that constitute attorney consultation and negotiation strategies.
 The executive session was legal and therefore the executive session recording is protected by law.
 The notice provided of the executive session was proper as it stated the board would be discussing confidential information.
-The later amendment to the notice to include attorney consultation and negotiation strategy was unnecessary.
+The later amendment to the notice to include

-Attendance of a quorum of the members of the Commission at a departments meeting was a meeting of the Commission which should have been noticed and minutes taken.
+attorney consultation and negotiation strategy was unnecessary.

+2024-O-05 July 15, 2024 EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS

+A governing body must provide proper notice of an anticipated executive session.
+A governing body's discussion must stay within the scope of the reason the

+executive session was originally called, in this case attorney consultation.

+2024-O-07

+NOTICE OF MEETINGS

+September 11, 2024 Special meetings may be called upon short notice, and properly noticed, as long

+as the notice is provided to the public and the media at the same time the

+governing body's members are notified

+2024-O-09

+NOTICE OF MEETINGS, EXECUTIVE SESSION, PROCEDURAL

+September 17, 2024 REQUIREMENTS

+The entity violated open meetings laws by failing to properly notify the public about a special meeting.
+The notice lacked the meeting location, specific agenda

+details, and failed to mention planned executive sessions.

+2024-O-11

+MINUTES, PUBLICATION

+December 20, 2024

+An entity failing to meet its legal obligations by not creating required meeting

+minutes

+2025

+2025-O-01

+EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS

+January 2, 2025 An entity entering into an executive session is in violation of open meetings law, if the notice of such a session does not contain the legal authority or general

+subject matter to be discussed in the executive session.
+The session is also in violation if the subject matter does not meet the definition of attorney

+consultation.